input-output-hk/cardano-sl-style-guides/workflow.md

 Please describe in PR what have you done, if it is tested or not, any additional information.

+## Merging Pull requests

+After review by another team member, the teammate merging the PR should merge `master` into the pull request's branch and then the PR branch into `master`, with the `--no-ff` option enabled.

+Generally, the pull request's branch should be merged into master , but if is clear that rebasing this branch onto master is better (for instance, it is a trivial change which doesn't deserve branching) then a rebase can be done instead.

 ## Versions

 Versions are denoted with 3 numbers: A.B.C.